 Social distancing is changing our expectations of the Open Web, forcing us to push the boundaries of what it can do and who it can serve.
 It's imperative we leverage this digital transformation to create permanent, positive change.

 This post is in response to an article from Monty Mullig, President of digital agency IfThen, on how 9/11 led to the rapid adaptation of internet news sites, and the potential for COVID-19 to fuel similar transformation.
-To hear Josh and Monty speak on the topic, register now for our upcoming webinar, The Internet Reimagined.

 We are living through digital transformation, as the reverberations of social distancing rapidly accelerate what the internet can do, indeed must do, to meet the moment.
 We are all reimagining what's possible in our everyday lives, and the ways the Open Web can change how work, live, learn, and consume.
 In many instances, things will not return to what they were previously.